nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_5/readme.md

 Professional societies such as AAAS, AGU, AAS, etc., influence funding agency policies and directly influence the policies surrounding software used to generate publications.
 It is important to engage with the community via consensus papers and professional societies to guide policy decisions regarding open source software in science.

-Science/AAAS explicitly states that “In general, all computer code central to the findings being reported should be available to readers to ensure reproducibility.”
+Science/AAAS explicitly states that "In general, all computer code central to the findings being reported should be available to readers to ensure reproducibility."

 ### Institutions